-INTERVENTIONAL means that the study contains one or more defined actions aiming to improve diagnosis, care or outcome.
-Studies may be single arm or multi-arm.
-Participants in cohort-based observational biomarker-driven studies can also be included in the number forming the percentage for Designation, provided that they concern studies with a formal PI role from the centre, and approved by scientific and ethical review committees.
-Patients included in clinical quality or registry studies are excluded from the Designation percentage.
+Participants in cohort-based observational biomarker-driven studies are NOT included in the number forming the percentage for Designation.
+We do ask for the data of cohort-based observational studies (see question 8.5.1.4), provided that they concern studies with a formal PI role from the centre, and approved by scientific and ethical review committees.